-First and foremost, your muzzle brake should be very easy to attach to the end of your rifle.
+- Ease of Attachment: First and foremost, you should be able to easily attach your muzzle brake to the end of your rifle.
 It should ideally not require any specialized tools in order to do so, and it most certainly should not require the aid or services of a professional gunsmith.
 The best kind of muzzle brakes can simply be threaded on and off.

-A muzzle brake is going to add weight and length to the end of your barrel no matter what.
+- Compact Size and Lightweight: A muzzle brake is going to add weight and length to the end of your barrel no matter what.
 After all, it’s an additional component to add.
-But the smaller and lighter you go for your muzzle brake, the more that this issue will be mitigated.
-The last thing you want is a muzzle brake so large it’s going to make your rifle more of a pain to carry around.
+But the smaller and lighter you go for your muzzle brake, the more you mitigate this caveat.

-The best muzzle brakes will be built out of a very durable and corrosion resistant finish.
-Examples includes stainless steel or parkerizing.
+- Good Durability and Corrosion Resistance: The best muzzle brakes will be built out of a very durable and corrosion-resistant finish.
+Examples include stainless steel or parkerized finishes.
 Most muzzle brakes these days are built out of stainless steel, and sometimes with an additional finishing or coating over them as well, such as nitride.

 Now that we’ve covered why you need to consider adding a muzzle brake to your .450 Bushmaster, here are our top three choices for a .450 Bushmaster muzzle brake for 2020:

 Made from Barrel steel for superior strength, there is no doubt that this muzzle brake has a good if not perfect durability.
 To top it off, it has a black oxide finish for corrosion and weather resistance.
 Furthermore, it boasts a Mil-spec, made in the USA.